mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.2-3.6.10/disaster-recovery/index.md

 ## Restoring at Replica Set initiation

-The service supports running a restore after the initiation of the {{ model.dbName }} Replica Set.
+The service supports running a restoration after the initiation of the {{ model.dbName }} Replica Set.
 This is useful for migrations to the `{{ model.serviceName }}` service, cloning environments, and so on.

 Steps:
 1. In the DC/OS web interface, go to **Catalog**.
 1. Find the **{{ model.serviceName }}** service.
 1. Press **Review & Run**.
 1. Go to the **Backup Restore** tab in the service configuration.
 1. Set your AWS Access Key (`accessKey`) and Secret Key (`secretKey`) in the **Aws s3 configuration** section.
-This user must have access to the read the backup.
+This user must have access to read the backup.
-1. Enter the AWS S3 URL to the `dump` backup directory that was outputted by mongodump into the `s3Url` field.
+1. Enter the AWS S3 URL to the `dump` backup directory that was output by mongodump into the `s3Url` field.
 1. Check the `restoreAfterInit` field, to enable the restore once the replica set has been initiated.
 1. Wait for the task `restore-0-restore-s3` to reach the **FINISHED** state.